EyasuTeshome/shifttracker/mock-interviews/prepare-for-your-industry-professional-mock-interview.md

 ## Description

-You will prepare for and attend your industry professional mock interview in this lesson.
+You will learn how to prepare for and attend your industry professional mock interview in this lesson.

 ### Why is attending your industry professional mock interview important?